Manic Miner: Reception

 The game was #97 on Polygon's 2017 retrospective list of the 500 best games of all time.

 Legacy

-Unofficial ports exist for Microsoft Windows, MS-DOS, Linux, Macintosh, Atari ST, ZX81, TRS-80 Color Computer, PlayStation, Nintendo 64, Neo Geo Pocket Color, Acorn Archimedes, Orao, Cambridge Z88, PMD 85, HP48, Zune, Acorn Atom, Acorn Electron, Commodore 128, and VIC-20.
+Unofficial ports exist for the Acorn Archimedes, Acorn Atom, Acorn Electron, Atari ST, Cambridge Z88, Commodore 128, HP48, Linux, Macintosh, Microsoft Windows, MS-DOS, Neo Geo Pocket Color, Nintendo 64, Orao, Playdate, PlayStation, PMD 85, TRS-80 Color Computer, VIC-20, Zune, and ZX81.

-The sequel to Manic Miner is Jet Set Willy, and it was followed by Jet Set Willy II.
+The sequel to Manic Miner is Jet Set Willy, and was followed by Jet Set Willy II.
 Software Projects also released a game in the style of Manic Miner for the VIC-20 called The Perils of Willy.

-Manic Miner 360 was released for the Xbox 360 as an Xbox Live Indie Game 21 June, 2012.
+Manic Miner 360 was released for the Xbox 360 as an Xbox Live Indie Game in June 2012.

 A homage to the Manic Miner loading screen appears in one episode of the 2005 British sitcom Nathan Barley.